novemus/plexus/README.md

 --exec-command=wormhole --exec-args="--purpose=import --service=127.0.0.1:2222 --gateway=%innerip%:%innerport% --faraway=%peerip%:%peerport%" --exec-log=import.ssh.log
 ```

-Then connect to the remote *ssh* via the local port:
+Then connect to the remote *ssh* via the local mapping:
 ```console
 $ ssh -p 2222 127.0.0.1
 ```

-The `plexus` library API is described in the [plexus.h](https://github.com/novemus/plexus/blob/master/plexus.h) header and provides the same functionality with additional UDP streaming capability, so you will need the [tubus](https://github.com/novemus/tubus) UDP library.
+The `plexus` library API is described in the [plexus.h](https://github.com/novemus/plexus/blob/master/plexus.h) header and provides the same functionality with the additional UDP streaming capability, so you will need the [tubus](https://github.com/novemus/tubus) UDP library.

 ## Bugs and improvements